- View the universities' accessibility resources

 Learn how to change mouse settings for Mac operating systems:

 Many computers have text-reading features, but they can be limited in what they offer.
 For example Windows Narrator reads only menus and dialogue boxes, but not blocks of text.
-Windows Narrator is available in Windows XP, Windows Vista, Windows 7, or Windows 8.
+Windows Narrator is available in Windows 7 and 8, or Windows 10.

 For Mac users, VoiceOver is available as a standard part of the OS X operating system.

-- Under "Basic and High Contrast Themes", click the high-contrast color scheme that you want to use.
+- Under "Basic and High Contrast Themes", click the high-contrast color scheme you want to use.